 Butternut squash soup is a rich, creamy comfort food that’s often loaded with milk or heavy cream and butter.
-Our version of this tasty treat uses full-fat coconut milk and ghee instead, giving you the same rich experience without the lactose that tends to bother those with gut issues.
-While ghee (or clarified butter) is still a dairy product, it’s much easier to digest than butter because the proteins (casein and whey) and sugars (lactose) have been removed during clarification.
+Our version of this tasty treat uses full-fat coconut milk and ghee instead, giving you the same rich experience without the lactose that may bother those with gut issues.
+While ghee (or clarified butter) is still a dairy product, some people find it easier to digest than butter because the proteins (casein and whey) and sugars (lactose) have been removed during clarification.
 However, if you wish you can replace the ghee with coconut oil.

 Health Benefits of Coconut Milk

-We chose to include coconut milk in this healthy recipe because it offers health benefits you can’t find in conventional dairy products.
-Coconut fat, while saturated, is made up of healthy medium-chain fatty acids.
+We chose to include coconut milk in this recipe as an alternative to conventional dairy products.
+Coconut fat, while saturated, is made up of medium-chain fatty acids.
 These metabolize more quickly than the longer-chain fatty acids found in dairy fat.
 (Dairy fat is also saturated.)
-What does that mean for your health?
-It means that coconut fat converts to energy more quickly in your body.
+What does that mean in simple terms?
+It means that coconut fat may convert to energy more quickly.
 It doesn’t park itself on your belly or your thighs as easily as longer-chain fatty acids (like those found in milk and heavy cream).
-In the end, coconut fats are healthier than dairy fats.

 Winter Squash Shortcut